 Recovery and Follow-Ups

 Nicolas has enjoyed good health since that time.
 He receives testosterone therapy at a local clinic and is physically active again, coming back to Johns Hopkins once a year for follow-up checks.
-In the fall of 2015, the Taborgas welcomed the birth of a second daughter — conceived with the sperm harvested before and during Nicolas’ surgery.
+In fall 2015, the Taborgas welcomed a second daughter — conceived with sperm harvested before and during Nicolas’ surgery.